Indian Law

 How long do you have to sue for breach of contract in India?

-Under Article 55 of the Limitation Act 1963, you have 3 years from the date of breach.
+Under Article 55 of the Limitation Act 1963, you have 3 years from the date of breach to file a suit.
 For immovable property contracts the period is 12 years.
+This is subject to the provisions of the Indian Contract Act 1872 and other applicable local regulations, which define the rights, obligations, and legal remedies available to the contracting parties.

 Can the limitation period be extended in India?